-Not a good idea.
-She risks a court order freezing her assets and a hefty costs order.
-And if she hides assets this could lead to imprisonment for contempt of court.
-Both she and her husband must give full and frank disclosure of their finances (how to do this is explained in my recent blog).
+She risks the Court freezing her assets and imposing a costs order.
+If she hides her assets she could go to prison for contempt of court.
+Both she and her husband must give full and frank disclosure of their finances.
+See my blog Financial disclosure on divorce – 10 things you need to know.

 How are assets split on divorce?

-What will happen to their house, their savings and pensions, and their caravan in Morecambe?
+What will happen to their house, their savings and pensions?

 I advise her the starting point for division is a fifty fifty split although there are special considerations.
 These include the care of children, the extent of the couple’s wages and their earning capacity.
 Also their standard of living during the marriage, and their ages.
 The length of the marriage is important, too.
 As is their health.
 Lastly what the couple put into the marriage financially, and their individual financial needs.